Key points

 • These statistics also include people who have not identified as male or female but the number is too small to report in these graphs.

-Bar chart – Gender of SLT students as compared to all higher education in academic year 2020/21 SLT students – 95% female, 4% male All higher education students – 57% female, 43% male
+Bar chart – Gender structure of SLT students compared with whole higher education cohort in academic year 2021/22.
+SLT students – 96% female, 4% male All higher education students – 57% female, 43% male

 Sources